Anthony Davis NBA Playoffs Player Props: Lakers vs. Nuggets

 Anthony Davis Insights vs. the Nuggets

-- Davis is responsible for taking 13.2% of his team's field goal attempts this season with 17.2 per game.
+- Davis is responsible for attempting 13.2% of his team's field goal attempts this season with 17.2 per game.

-- Davis' Lakers average 104.8 possessions per game, second-highest among NBA teams, while the Nuggets are one of the league's slowest with 99.5 possessions per contest.

-- The Nuggets are the eighth-best defensive squad in the NBA, conceding 112.5 points per game.
+- The Nuggets give up 112.5 points per game, eighth-ranked in the NBA.

-- The Nuggets are the best team in the league, conceding 40.8 rebounds per contest.
+- The Nuggets are the best team in the NBA, allowing 40.8 rebounds per game.

-- The Nuggets are the 15th-ranked team in the NBA, conceding 25.7 assists per contest.
+- Giving up 25.7 assists per game, the Nuggets are the 15th-ranked team in the league.

-- Looking at 3-pointers, the Nuggets are ranked third in the league, conceding 11.4 makes per contest.
+- The Nuggets give up 11.4 made 3-pointers per contest, third-ranked in the league.

 Anthony Davis vs. the Nuggets